torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

    This will try to pick your distribution's kernel as base, but then disable modules for any features apparently superfluous for your setup.
-This will reduce the compile time enormously, especially if you are running an universal kernel from a commodity Linux distribution.
+This will reduce the compile time enormously, especially if you are running an universal kernel from a commodity GNU/Linux distribution.

-   There is a catch: 'localmodconfig' is likely to disable kernel features you did not use since you booted your Linux -- like drivers for currently disconnected peripherals or a virtualization software not haven't used yet.
+   There is a catch: 'localmodconfig' is likely to disable kernel features you did not use since you booted your GNU/Linux -- like drivers for currently disconnected peripherals or a virtualization software not haven't used yet.
    You can reduce or nearly eliminate that risk with tricks the reference section outlines; but when building a kernel just for quick testing purposes